-Skye Luxury Tours' Guides
+Luxury Scottish Tours' Guides

 Stuart & Glenda Mackinnon

-He went on to study Gaelic and Communications at Scotland’s ‘National Centre for Gaelic Language and Culture’, Sabhal Mor Ostaig.
-In 2007 Stuart started working with his parents, Anne and Seumas Mackinnon, as a tour guide and skipper on their world-renowned boat trips on the Isle of Skye and he soon realised this was a work he really enjoyed and had a genuine and contagious enthusiasm for.
+Stuart Mackinnon was born and brought up in the little village of Elgol on the Isle of Skye.
+He studied Gaelic and Communications at Scotland’s ‘National Centre for Gaelic Language and Culture’, Sabhal Mor Ostaig.
+In 2007 Stuart started working with his parents as a tour guide and skipper on their world-renowned boat trips based on Skye and he soon realised this was something he really enjoyed and had a genuine and contagious enthusiasm for.
 During that time he made various appearances on television and radio to talk about the area, as well as hosting his own weekly show on the local radio station, Cuillin FM.